 The Problem

-Current and prospective Baltimore transit riders continue to be disappointed by the failure of the Maryland Transit Administration to provide the fast, frequent and reliable service we’ve long needed.
-And while we applaud Governor Moore’s efforts to revive the Red Line, Baltimore transit riders cannot wait until the Red Line is built for improvements in MTA’s current bus and light rail service.
-Much better transit is needed now!
+While we applaud Governor Moore’s efforts to revive the Red Line and provide funds to purchase new cars for our existing light rail, Baltimore transit riders cannot wait until the next decade for improvements in bus and light rail service.
+Much better transit service is needed NOW!

-MTA's unreliable service continues to demoralize current riders, discourage new ones and damage the Baltimore region.
-Repeated no-show and late buses, drivers failing to pick up passengers waiting at bus stops, light rail breakdowns with lengthy delays, broken arrival time boards, inaccurate arrival time apps, misleading on-time performance data, unreliable paratransit service and poor communications regarding service disruptions are all too common.
+Progress has been made…but no-show or late buses, drivers failing to pick up passengers waiting at bus stops, light rail breakdowns with lengthy delays, inaccurate arrival time data on transit apps, unreliable paratransit service and unclear communications regarding service disruptions are still too common.

 The current state of MTA’s service means that far too often: